This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - A component of a message queuing system that provides queuing services to applications.
 See also channel, multi-instance queue manager.

 - A Java virtual machine (JVM) service that sends and receives documents outside of the product.

 queue manager event

-An event that indicates one of the following: an error condition has occurred in relation to the resources used by a queue manager.
-For example, a queue is unavailable, or a significant change has occurred in the queue manager.
-For example, a queue manager has stopped or started.
+An event that indicates that an error condition has occurred in relation to the resources used by a queue manager (for example, a queue is unavailable), or a significant change has occurred in the queue manager (for example, a queue manager has stopped or started).